-- GoGreen Home lenders enrolled 355 standard loans in Q3.
-The standard loans enrolled over the course of the quarter, worth a combined financed amount of more than \$6.5 million, represent the highest number of loans and total amount financed achieved in one quarter since Program inception.
-Q3 saw a 36% increase in number of loans from the previous high in Q2 and a 51% increase over Q3 2021. - Loan enrollments for projects including heat pump technologies remained consistent.
-In Q3, 75 projects installed heat pump technologies, which was the same number of projects as in Q2.
-Twelve loans were credit enhanced in whole or in part via CAEATFA's partnership with TECH Clean California, which supports decarbonization efforts among joint gas IOU/electric POU customers.
-Of the 12, 9 were TECH-only projects that could not have been financed through the Program without the TECH partnership. - The second GoGreen Home Deemed Energy Savings Report was published showing an increased rate of greenhouse gas emissions (GHG) savings from Program projects.
-GHG savings from gas measures in Q1 and Q2 2022 alone nearly equaled GHG savings from gas measures for all of 2021.
+- GoGreen Home lenders enrolled 328 standard loans in Q4.
+Standard loan enrollments over the course of the quarter, worth a combined financed amount of more than \$6.2 million, represent the second highest number of loans enrolled and the second highest total amount financed in one quarter since Program inception.
+Q4 saw an 8% decrease in number of loans from the previous high in Q3 and a 119% increase over Q4 2021.
+The amount financed in Q4 was 6% lower than in Q3 and 130% higher than in Q4 2021. - Loan enrollments for projects including heat pump technologies remained consistent.
+In Q4, 75 projects installed heat pump technologies, the same number as in Q3 and Q2.
+Twenty-one loans were credit enhanced in whole or in part via CAEATFA's partnership with TECH Clean California, which supports decarbonization efforts among joint gas IOU/electric POU customers.